kaushikkm17/anime-generator/README.md

 # Anime Generator
 Generates a random anime or character.
 A great way to find a new anime to watch without all the decision making and research.

+# Getting Started:
+ [ Click here](https://anime-generator-app.netlify.app/) to see the deployed app

 # Technologies used
 - HTML5
 - CSS3